Find Business Schools

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 1,023,900 jobs for Security Management Specialist in 2016.
+In 2016, there was an estimated number of 1,023,900 jobs in the United States for Security Management Specialist.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 90,400 new jobs for Security Management Specialist by 2026.
 Due to new job openings and attrition, there will be an average of 104,200 job openings in this field each year.

 undefined